alisaifee/flask-limiter/doc/source/index.rst

                def my_route():
                    ...

-        .. danger:: The provided callable will be called in the for every request on the decorated route.
+        .. danger:: The provided callable will be called for every request on the decorated route.
 For expensive retrievals, consider caching the response.
         .. note:: The callable is called from within a